 Back it goes into the freezer for ten minutes

-Place another pretty mosaic layer of chocolate crackle on top, and half the crushed chocolate bars
+Place another pretty mosaic layer of chocolate crackle on top (using a third of the pieces), and half the crushed chocolate bars

-Spread the other half of the ice cream over, then the rest of the chocolate crackle and the chocolate bar rubble
+Spread the other half of the ice cream over, then the rest of the chocolate crackle (the last third) and the chocolate bar rubble

 Cover the top with the overhang of cling wrap/paper, press down firmly and place in the freezer for eight hours or overnight